mikedelong/kaggle-zestimate/proposal.md

 * Produce many submissions for the Zillow Prize
 * Produce documentation of a leaderboard score that is better than the baseline model
 * Produce a report that discusses the engineering decisions we made and the conclusions we drew

+  When you resubmit, please add a bit more detail to your workflow.
+For instance, what are all of the steps that you'll take during pre-processing?
+What are all of the supervised learning techniques you plan on trying?
+How will you tune your supervised learning algorithms?

+  Please be detailed.
+We realize that you can't possibly know what will work...you haven't done the project yet!
+However, if you tell us exactly what you'd like to do, we can significantly help you to refine your approach.
+We can also save you lots of time by keeping you away from approaches that are unlikely to work.

+  Keep in mind that this is a great opportunity to bounce lots of ideas off of the reviewers.
+You can get feedback without putting in much work.
+It's also a good idea to build some backup plans into your workflow in case something doesn't work.
+You don't want to get stuck...